tringi/papers/windows-state-of-icons.md

 We just hope to see the change in the [Insider Program](https://www.microsoft.com/windowsinsider/) early enough to adapt our apps, before the build reaches maturity ...and users.

-This breaks when the app is pinned though:
+This breaks when the app is pinned though.

-<video align="left" src="img/windows-state-of-icons-win10pinned.mp4"></video>

 TBD